 Why do I draw?
 I have spent years drawing; it has always been an essential part of my life.
 It has always been a way of beginning and an ending.
 Over the last twenty+ years I’ve drawn whilst travelling in cars, crouching on rocks by the sea.
 I’ve drawn clinging to the sides of a tiny ferry to Out Skerries, waves washing over the deck as we pitched and rolled in a force 8; sat in snow drawing while my fingers slowly freeze till I can’t feel them; been blown across the hills by gusts of wind, drenched by spray and sleet, and gone home with salt-encrusted hair and skin.

-Drawings of the observed in the broadest sense of the word: I draw to fix a sense of that place in my head, responses made by continual obsessional scrutiny, but also from in-attention, automatic, sometimes furious mark-making.
-My tutor once said to me in the middle of a life drawing session if you draw that fast what are you going to do with the rest of your life?
+Drawings of the observed in the broadest sense of the word: I draw to fix a sense of that place in my head, responses made by continual obsessional scrutiny, but also from in-attention, from automatic, sometimes furious mark-making.
+My tutor once said to me in the middle of a life drawing session, if you draw that fast what are you going to do with the rest of your life?
 I do/have tried to draw slower, to put down ‘what is just there’…whatever that means... and impossible, the drawings produced seem bland – devoid of content.
-The same tutor also told me I draw like a navvy (I was quite pleased with this).
+The same tutor also told me I draw like a navvy (I was quite pleased).

 Drawing’s virtue is that it is unstable and fluid.
 Standing balanced between abstraction and representation, it can be highly controlled, delicate, replete with longing, with memories; it can be automatic, chaotic, a wild act, a response to chance encounters with materials and place.
-My response is affected by the place, the weather conditions – whether it’s raining, snowing, windy, still, how I sit, crouch, stand, is it comfortable, uncomfortable, am I cold, hot, hungry, tired, agitated, are people passing… looking, by what I draw with, how I hold my charcoal, what I’m drawing on.
+My response is affected by the place, the weather conditions – whether it’s raining, snowing, windy, still - how I sit, crouch, stand, whether it's comfortable, uncomfortable, whether I'm cold, hot, hungry, tired, agitated, whether there are people passing… looking, by what I'm drawing with, how I hold my charcoal, what I’m drawing on.
 There are only so many marks that can be made, or times it can rain… hail… snow, before the surface deteriorates, the drawing disappears.
 The drawing and redrawing, the erasure and rubbing out, belongs to the sea with its constant motion, light moving from bright to dark to bright.
 Made in situ, there’s a kind of performative aspect to my drawing – a performance going on between me and the sea and the weather, but it’s carried out in private - an audience is not required.